The Prime Minister’s Prizes for Science are Australia’s most prestigious and highly regarded science awards.

-There are 8 prize categories.
+There are 8 prizes.

 Prime Minister’s Prize for Science